 - NATIONALISM

-'næʃ.(ə.)nəl.ɪz.əm Belief anation —a particular group of people—should be congruent with the state, or be supreme within it; and the state’s native identity must share this nation’s characteristics. - 2.
-Exalting one nation above all others; promoting its culture and interests above (or against) those of other nations or multinational groups.
+'næʃ.(ə.)nəl.ɪz.əm noun.
+Belief a particular ethnic group (i.e. nation) should be congruent with the state, or be supreme within it; and the state’s native identity must share this ethnic group’s characteristics. - 2.
+Exalting one ethnic group above all others; promoting its culture and interests above (or against) those of other ethnic or multinational groups.

 - [Nationalist